blessinvarkey/musings/README.md

 Amazon FSx with Lustre
 Amazon Elastic File System
 Amazon EBS volumes
-Amazon Kinesis Data Streams
+Amazon Kinesis Data Streams  - low latency streaming ingest at scale
-Amazon Kinesis Video Streams
+Amazon Kinesis Video Streams -
-Amazon Kinesis Data Firehose
-Amazon Kinesis Data Analytics
+Amazon Kinesis Data Firehose -  loads streams into S3, Redshift, Elastic Search and Splunk Amazon Kinesis Data Analytics - performs real-time analytics on streams using SQL

 ### Difference between AWS Glue and AWS EMR
 AWS Glue is designed to operate flexible ETL operations for big data analytics as a serverless platform.
 Amazon EMR is used for ETL operations that have fixed requriements and are ideal for onsite platforms.
 AWS Glue is has more cost attached to it, since its serverless.